Best Android smartwatch 2024

 That's why we're including this section on picks that didn't quite make the cut, but still qualify as great Android watches in their own right.
 They're all devices that I or my colleagues have tested and liked, but may fall short to the above picks in key ways.
 Still, don't sleep on these watches!

 I seriously considered including the TicWatch Pro 5 Enduro on this list on the strength of its battery life.
 It falls between the Galaxy Watch Ultra and OnePlus Watch 2 in longevity, but it has a second low-res screen that stretches its battery out over 1.5 months if you want.
-It matches up against the Ultra surprisingly well despite costing much less; I just can't fully recommend it until Mobvoi finally manages to update it to Wear OS 4 to add Google Assistant and other tricks.
+It matches up against the Ultra surprisingly well despite costing much less.
+Its main (disappointing) downside is the lack of Google Assistant support, even after receiving the Wear OS 4 update.

 Longevity and class